 What’s your line, Master Yahoo?

 Now that your Meta Title Tags are in place and you have introduced your hotel to the search engines, the next step is to tell them what your hotel does.
 This is probably the least technical part of SEO, but it is massively important and will become even more important in the future.
 To tell the search engines what your hotel does, you need to write great descriptive content for your web pages.
 This is really as simple as it sounds.
 As search engines get more sophisticated, it will become harder and harder to trick them, and the quality of your content will become more and more integral to your SEO.
-If you simply write great content now and keep it updated, you will not have to worry about the changes to search engine algorithms that are always causing SEO professionals to freak out; instead, you will have consistent and predictable search rankings.
+If you simply write great content now and keep it updated, you will not have to worry about the changes to search engine algorithms are always causing SEO professionals to freak out; instead, you will have consistent and predictable search rankings.

 So what is good content?
 Good content is not awkwardly stuffed with exact iterations of your keywords and lots of spammy looking links.
 Good content is well-written, natural sounding copy that clearly and concisely details the topic of the page.
-Your content should reflect the keywords in your Meta Title Tags, but it does not need to slavishly adhere to the exact phrasing of those keywords at the expense of readability This stress on the importance of content over keywords may sound a little strange coming from an SEO professional, but I strongly believe that at this point, especially for hotels, keyword heavy content will never get you better rankings than more natural content, and in fact, it could hurt your rankings, which is just what happened to a number of over-optimized websites after Google’s recent Panda algorithm update.
-If the person who does your SEO says otherwise, you may want to rethink your partnership with that company.
+Your content should reflect the keywords in your Meta Title Tags, but it does not need to slavishly adhere to the exact phrasing of those keywords at the expense of readability.
+This stress on the importance of content over keywords may sound a little strange coming from an SEO professional, but I strongly believe at this point, especially for hotels, keyword heavy content will never get you better rankings than more natural content, and in fact, it could hurt your rankings, which is just what happened to a number of over-optimized websites after Google’s recent Panda algorithm update.
+If the person who does your SEO says otherwise, you may want to rethink your partnership with them.
 They are likely out of touch with SEO trends and could end up getting your site penalized with their unsavory tactics.
 When writing content or reviewing content that has been written for you, always remember, search engines will never penalize great content.

 So the search engines know who your hotel is and what it does.
 All that remains is to tell them why your hotel is more relevant than competing hotels.
 Among websites in different industries, the why of SEO can vary hugely.
 The basic tactics are the same, but the relative of importance of those tactics changes depending on the nature of the business and the goals of the SEO campaign.
 Through my experience performing SEO for hotels, I have been able to discover what I think are the most important tactics for convincing search engines that a hotel‘s website should be ranked at the top of searches – Optimized local listings and unique, relevant links.
 That is not to say that other tactics do not work or are not important, but it is my opinion that these two are the most important and effective.